DnsZhou/CSC8109-Group-Project-in-Cloud-Computing/ApiFunctionList.md

     - get the private key from the s3 folder(at the same folder named with sub)
     - generate the signature of the document with private key, encode it with base64.
 - #### return:
-    - the signature of the document
+    - the signature of the document in BASE64 format

 ## 3.generateEorSignature
 - #### input:
     - jwt(localStorage)
-    - EOO
+    - TransactionId
 - #### process:
     - get sub from jwt
     - get the private key from the s3 folder(at the same folder named with sub)